bgins/moon-flask/README.md

 ```
 python run.py shell
 ```
-`ERD.png` also details the database models and their fields.
 The primary key 'id' field is automatic and need not be assigned.

-The fields for the social icons are the 'href' link for you social media profile page and the 'css_value' for the icon using Font-Awesome.
-Here is the [Font-Awesome cheatsheet](https://fortawesome.github.io/Font-Awesome/cheatsheet/).
-See the Font-Awesome documentation for details on resizing and manipulating icons.

-Images must be placed in the `app/static/img/ folder`.
-They must be .jpg files.
-Their name must match the 'name' field of their corresponding 'Page' or 'title' for 'Post' images.
-Remove spaces and keep caps the same.
-For example, a Post with the title "The Bridges of Portland" would have a corresponding image named "TheBridgesofPortland.jpg".
+The app uses SQLAlchemy and SQLite by default.
+Change `SQLALCHEMY_DATABASE_URI` in `config.py` to use another database.
+The script `build_db.py` creates the sample user SQLite database `data.sqlite`.

 <h2>To do</h2>
 This app can be improved.
 Here is my list of the top improvements:<br/>